-I’ve added walnuts for nutrition and a very welcome crunch, but if nut allergies are an issues you can, of course, leave them out.
+I’ve added walnuts for nutrition and a very welcome crunch in this Pear Walnut and Ginger Oatmeal.
+However, if nut allergies are an issues you can, of course, leave them out.
 If you are able to eat nuts it’s well worth including them.
 Walnuts are healthy eating powerhouses, containing iron, selenium, healthy fats, vitamin E, B vitamins and calcium too.
 Like oatmeal itself, nuts can help your body feel fuller for longer.
 You use pecans as well as – or instead of – the walnuts.
 Either – or both – taste great!

 As I’ve been following a healthy eating plan, my tastes are gradually changing and I really don’t like things to be as sweet as I used to.
 I only put 1 tablespoon of maple syrup per person in this recipe.
 You can always serve extra maple syrup at the table in case anyone wants to add more.

 Spices can help stimulate your metabolism, making them an important part of a healthy eating plan.
 Ginger also contains anti-inflamatory compounds called gingerols that may benefit your immune system.
 My family and I are big ginger fans so I use a half teaspoon of ground ginger for two servings.
 Feel free to reduce – or increase – this to suit your personal tastes.